lab-cosmo/librascal/docs/source/coding_convention.rst

   Undisciplined use of RTTI makes code hard to maintain.
 It can lead to type-based decision trees or switch statements scattered throughout the code, all of which must be examined when making further changes.

 Pros:
-  RTTI can be very useful when interacting with duck-typed languages (like python) and when implementing efficient containers with polymorphic interfaces, see, e.g., proteus's ``FieldMap`` implementation.
+  RTTI can be very useful when interacting with duck-typed languages (like python) and when implementing efficient containers with polymorphic interfaces, see future implementation for `map()` member function of `Property`.

   RTTI can be useful in some unit tests.
 For example, it is useful in tests of factory classes where the test has to verify that a newly created object has the expected dynamic type.
 It is also useful in managing the relationship between objects and their mocks.